Goal Alignment in LLM-Based User Simulators for Conversational AI

 In our experiments, LLM-based user simulators are tasked to pursue diverse user goals by interacting with conversational agents across two benchmarks: MultiWOZ 2.4 \citep{ye2022multiwoz24multidomaintaskoriented}, $\tau$-Bench Airline, and $\tau$-Bench Retail \citep{yao2024taubenchbenchmarktoolagentuserinteraction}.
 We evaluate goal alignment by tracking the success rate of sub-components throughout each conversation using UGST.
-Our findings reveal that state-of-the-art LLM-based user simulators, including Llama-3.1-8B-Instruct, Qwen-2.5-72B-Instruct, Gemma-3-27B-Instruct, Llama-3.3-70B-Instruct, Qwen-2.5-72B-Instruct \citep{grattafiori2024llama3herdmodels, qwen2025qwen25technicalreport, gemmateam2025gemma3technicalreport}, fail to successfully align with up to 40\% of their assigned goals.
+Our findings reveal that state-of-the-art LLM-based user simulators, including Llama-3.1-8B-Instruct, Qwen-2.5-72B-Instruct, Gemma-3-27B-Instruct, Llama-3.3-70B-Instruct, Qwen-2.5-72B-Instruct \citep{grattafiori2024llama3herdmodels, qwen2025qwen25technicalreport, gemmateam2025gemma3technicalreport}, struggle to maintain consistent goal alignment and have demonstrated failure rates ranging 10-40\%.
 Our three-stage methodology demonstrates substantial improvements, with inference-time steering yielding immediate gains of up to 5.4\%, cold-start SFT achieving 11.0\% absolute improvement, and GRPO with UGST rewards achieving the best performance with up to 14.1\% absolute improvement in average success rate.
 Human evaluation validates both our UGST methodology and the quality of our improvements, with annotators confirming high agreement with automated assessments.
 Notably, our enhanced Llama-3.1-8B-Instruct and Qwen-2.5-7B-Instruct achieve performance competitive with or exceeding their much larger counterparts, Llama-3.3-70B-Instruct and Qwen-2.5-72B-Instruct.
 These improvements extend beyond goal alignment, with our approach also fostering more diverse user responses without compromising naturalness or coherence.
-The main contributions of our work are: \begin{itemize}[leftmargin=15pt,topsep=0pt] \itemsep -0.5ex \item We reveal that state-of-the-art LLM-based user simulators fail to consistently demonstrate goal-oriented behavior throughout multi-turn conversations, undermining their reliability and highlighting the need for more goal-aligned user simulators. \item We introduce User Goal State Tracking (UGST), a novel framework that tracks a user's goal progression throughout a conversation. \item We propose a methodology for developing goal-aligned user simulators that leverages UGST.
-With our proposed methodology, we improve goal alignment in LLM-based user simulators and demonstrate that 8B parameter models can achieve competitive or superior performance to 70B+ parameter models. \item We establish comprehensive evaluation methods for goal alignment across two benchmarks (MultiWOZ 2.4 and $\tau$-Bench), and validate our approach through both automated metrics and human evaluation. \end{itemize}